 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track we discussed acculturative stress, as well as compared acculturative stress to "Culture Shock."
+In the last section, we discussed acculturative stress, as well as compared acculturative stress to "Culture Shock."

-On this track we will discuss three common counseling microskills.
+In this section, we will discuss three common counseling microskills.
 We will also discuss the ethical need for modifying these three common counseling microskills in treating culturally different clients.
 Sound interesting?

 Obviously there are a number of common counseling microskills that generally serve to accomplish the first leg of the therapy process, which is getting the client’s story in order to begin the development of a working alliance.

 Three Counsleing Microskills for Treating Culturally Different Clients

 ♦ Microskill #1: Modifying Attending Behaviors

 However, probably like you, I have found that attending behaviors are culturally based.
 Obviously, in the dominant culture, an open posture and eye contact are signs of nondefensiveness.
 These two behaviors can be quite conducive in establishing an effective counseling relationship.
 However, of course, this does not apply to all cultures.
 A short case study will illustrate this.

 Junji (june’-jee), age 12, had gotten in trouble in school.
 Junji kept talking to a student in the next desk during a math class.
 After several requests to stop and threats of punishment, the math teacher sent Junji to the assistant principal for discipline.
 The school counselor had also been summoned and observed the interaction.
 As the assistant principal, Charles, tried to communicate with Junji regarding his punishment, he noticed that Junji would not make eye contact and looked down frequently.